ysjprojects/affine-sn120/README.md

 # Query the miner and do the eval all in one go.
 results = await af.run( chals, miners )

-# Stream results from the last X blocks
+# Stream results from the last 100 blocks
-async for result in af.dataset(tail=10_000):
+async for result in af.dataset(tail=100):
     print(result.miner.model, result.challenge.prompt, result.evaluation.score)
 ```